darknecrocities/haskell-crud-/README.md

 ## Prerequisites

 I suggest that you check out Philipp Hagenlocher's playlist called ["Haskell for Imperative Programmers"](https://www.youtube.com/watch?v=Vgu82wiiZ90&list=PLe7Ei6viL6jGp1Rfu0dil1JH1SHk9bgDV).
 It provides a comprehensive guide to learning Haskell's syntax.

 Although most Haskell tutorials use Cabal to manage projects, I find Stack to be more user-friendly.
 Therefore, in this tutorial, we will be using Stack.
 You should ensure that Stack was installed when you installed Haskell.
-However, one disadvantage of Stack is that some packages are not available in its repository.
+However, one disadvantage of Stack is that some packages are not available in its repository (Stackage).
 But don't worry, we will discuss a workaround for this later.

 ## Setting the Project Environment